 Some applications require more powerful instances than the default

 t1.
 If the app documentation requires the user to start a specific instance type (e.g. a GPU machine

-g8) please follow these steps prior to start the application.
+g8), follow these steps prior to initiating the application:

-Go to the SEPAL termninal and wait for the instance selector to start
+Go to the SEPAL terminal and wait for the instance selector to start.

 Type the instance name suggested in the documentation of your app and press Enter.

-Go back to the dashboard of application to launch your app.
-It will be automatically using the instance you opened and won’t restart a
+Go back to the dashboard of the application to launch your app.
+It will automatically be using the instance you opened and won’t restart a